Saatvik-Aggarwal/multiuser_vnc/README.md

 # Notes on installing VNC for multi-user use
-Following are notes on installing multi-user VNC on Kali 2018.3.
+Following are notes on installing multi-user VNC on Ubuntu 20.04

-## Assumptions

-* sssd already configured to allow logins
-* oddjob-mkhomedir is also installed to automatically create users' home directories if they don't exist

 ## Disclaimers